 11) Saucony Hurricane ISO 5

-The only difference is the Hurricane has a large firmer foam wedge locked in.
-As a result, the medial midsole is a bit firmer but without upsetting the overall ride dynamics.
+The Hurricane has a large firmer foam wedge locked in.
+As a result, the medial midsole is a bit firmer but does not skew the overall ride dynamics.

 12) Saucony Redeemer ISO 2

-Every brand which sells old-school stability shoes (Asics, Brooks, New Balance among others) also have a mega-stability shoe in their assortment.
+Every brand that sells old-school stability shoes (Asics, Brooks, New Balance among others) also have a mega-stability shoe in their assortment.